sappo/zlogger/README.md

 the directory /etc/rsyslog.d/ and restart your rsyslog daemon

     cp 1337-logger.conf /etc/rsyslog.d/1337-logger.conf
-    service rsyslogd restart
+    sudo service rsyslog restart

-To run the bakery with 3 apprentices locally run
+To run the bakery with 3 apprentices locally

     ./src/bakery & ./src/bakery & ./src/bakery & wait

-Each bakery will write have its own log file at /tmp/vc_*.log.
+Each bakery will have its own log file at /tmp/vc_*.log.
 The leader will write the causal ordered log to ./ordered.log.
 If this file is empty, rsyslog did not yet write any log entries or the collection algorithm has not yet been triggered.
 To provide the bakery with more time to get all log files use the option -w [n]s.
-To dump the Space-Time diagramms use -d parameter.
+To dump the Space-Time diagrams use -d parameter.

     ./src/bakery -d -w 15 & ./src/bakery -d -w 15 & ./src/bakery -d -w 15 & wait